moul/doc.cloud.online.net/www/documentation/api/content/api_general.md

 We use conventional HTTP response codes to indicate success or failure of an API request.

-In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameters were missing, etc.), and codes in the 5xx range indicate an error with our servers.
+In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g., a required parameter is missing), and codes in the 5xx range indicate an error with our servers.

 ### HTTP Status Code Summary